SimpleDataLabsInc/prophecy-docs/docs/Spark/gems/transform/schema-transform.md

 ## Advanced Import

 The Advanced Import feature allows you to bulk import statements that are structured similarly to CSV/TSV files.
-This can be useful if you have your expressions/transformation logic in another format and just want to quickly configure a `Schema Transform` Gem based on existing logic.
+This can be useful if you have your expressions/transformation logic in another format and just want to quickly configure a SchemaTransform Gem based on existing logic.

 ### Using Advanced Import

-1. Click the `Advanced` button in the `Schema Transform` Gem UI
+1. Click the **Advanced** button in the SchemaTransform Gem UI

 ![Advanced import toggle](./img/schematransform_advanced_1.png)